<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 If you elevate its capacity to 90, the whole process output can go up to 90, and at that point, there are 2 bottlenecks: step 1 and step 3 (see the dashed red line below).
 In other words, by elevating that step's capacity by 29%, you boost the entire process' capacity by 29%.

-If the bottleneck is not the first operation in a series of operations, a lot of inventory tends to be waiting before the bottleneck.
+If the production bottleneck is not the first operation in a series of operations, a lot of inventory tends to be waiting before the bottleneck.
 For example, in one study, the value stream map revealed that 30 days of stock were waiting before CNC machining, and another 45 days were waiting before assembly: these were the 2 bottlenecks in that factory.

 A more scientific approach is to make a bar chart, as shown in the previous section.
 It is one of the most common lean methods and tools used to calculate how balanced (or imbalanced) a process is.

-Note:Make sure to calculate the capacity per process step, not per person or machine (since more than one person/machine might be part of a process step).
-And break the process down into stages that make sense.
-Junior industrial engineers know how to do this, and it is not complicated.
+Note: Make sure to calculate the capacity per process step, not per person or machine (since more than one person/machine might be part of a process step).
+Break the process down into stages that make sense.
+Junior industrial engineers know how to do this.

 Bottlenecking Because of Customers

 Customers can become bottlenecks in several ways.
-They can happen with the customer changing engineering on you once the order is placed or, if they direct parts, can be slow with part shipping.
+They can happen with the customer changing engineering on you once the order is placed or if they direct parts, it can be slow with part shipping.
 Your customer can also be the bottleneck due to poor planning on their end.
 They send orders and, throughout the period when you are supposed to produce, they make many changes.
 These changes can make you change tooling, have the wrong materials set up for the line, or create problems if the complexity of one product is too great and you need a good mix to keep the line running correctly.

 In this case, managing your customer is essential.
 You can do the planning for the month and fix up the planning to control the workflow.
 This is often necessary.
 You will be fine by the end of the month, but you may not meet the daily plan.